3 Ways to Boost Baby’s Brainpower Before Birth

-1. Eat well and take your vitamins!
 Recent studies have shown that omega-3 fatty acids, especially DHA, are important for fetal brain development.
-You can get your DHA by eating 2-3 servings per week of low-mercury fish such as salmon, canned light tuna, tilapia, shrimp or catfish.
-Other vitamins and minerals that affect the baby’s brain grown in utero are vitamin D and Zinc.
+You can get your DHA by eating two to three servings per week of low-mercury fish such as salmon, canned light tuna, tilapia, shrimp or catfish.
+Other vitamins and minerals that affect baby’s brain grown in utero are vitamin D and Zinc.
 Be sure to take a complete prenatal multivitamin to get plenty of these essential nutrients.

-3. Try to avoid a Cesarean.
-Interesting, a study published by the Yale School of Medicine showed that vaginal childbirth triggers the expression of a protein in newborn brains that improves brain function.
-The study found that expression of that same protein is inhibited in babies born by C-section, which led researchers to believe that these findings might be one more reason to avoid Cesareans that aren’t medically necessary.
+Interestingly, a study published by the Yale School of Medicine showed that vaginal childbirth triggers the expression of a protein in newborn brains that improves brain function.
+The study found that expression of that same protein is inhibited in babies born by c-section, which led researchers to believe that these findings might be one more reason to avoid Cesareans that aren’t medically necessary.
 Staying active and fit during pregnancy helps reduce your risk of medical interventions.

 Need help getting started?
-Try this great prenatal workout to help meet your daily exercise requirement!
+Try these great prenatal workouts to help meet your daily exercise requirement.